COVID-19 Q&A: for professionals on the temporary register

 Read our policy on temporary registration arrangements [PDF 156 KB]

-What are the requirements for temporary registrants?
+What is the temporary register?

 Where a concern is raised about a pharmacy professional with temporary registration, it will be considered on the specific facts of the case, taking into account the factors relevant to the environment in which the professional is working and the risk to patient and public safety.
 We will also take account of any relevant information about resource, guidelines or protocols in place at the time.